mui/material-ui/docs/pages/api/link.md

 ## Inheritance

-The properties of the [Typography](/api/typography/) component are also available.
+The props of the [Typography](/api/typography/) component are also available.
 You can take advantage of this behavior to [target nested components](/guides/api/#spread).

 ## Notes